Little penguin: Prey availability

+In 1990, 24 dead penguins were found in the Encounter Bay area in South Australia during a week spanning late April to early May.
+A State government park ranger explained that many of the birds were juvenile and had starved after moulting.
+In 1995 pilchard mass mortality events occurred, which reduced the penguins' available prey and resulted in starvation and breeding failure.
+Another similar event occurred in 1999.
+Both mortality events were attributed to an exotic pathogen which spread across the entire Australian population of the fish, reducing the breeding biomass by 70%.
+Crested tern and gannet populations also suffered following these events.
+In 1995, 30 dead penguins were found ashore between Waitpinga and Chiton Rocks in the Encounter Bay area.
+The birds had suffered severe bacterial infections and the mortalities may have been linked to the mass mortality of pilchards that resulted from the spread of an exotic pathogen that year.
+However, the penguins were able to successfully adapt their diet to consist of slender sprat and pigfish.

 Reproduction

 Australian little penguins reach sexual maturity at different ages.
 The female matures at two years old and the male at three years old.

 Between June and August, males return to shore to renovate or dig new burrows and display to attract a mate for the season.
 Males compete for partners with their displays.
 Breeding occurs annually, but the timing and duration of the breeding season varies from location to location and from year to year.
 Breeding occurs during spring and summer when oceans are most productive and food is plentiful.

 Australian little penguins remain faithful to their partner during a breeding season and whilst hatching eggs.
 At other times of the year, they tend to swap burrows.
 They exhibit site fidelity to their nesting colonies and nesting sites over successive years.
 Little penguins can breed as isolated pairs, in colonies, or semi-colonially.

 Nesting

 Penguins' nests vary depending on the available habitat.
 They are established close to the sea in sandy burrows excavated by the birds' feet or dug previously by other animals.
 Nests may also be made in caves, rock crevices, under logs, or in or under a variety of man-made structures including nest boxes, pipes, stacks of wood or timber, and buildings.
 Nests have been occasionally observed to be shared with prions, while some burrows are occupied by short-tailed shearwaters and little penguins in alternating seasons.
 In the 1980s, little was known on the subject of competition for burrows between bird species.